CarolDoudouCao/Archaeo_Bodyform_China/README.md

 If you use this code, data structure, or methodology, please cite:

+### Reference (APA format)

-Cao, D. (2025).
-Adaptation at high altitudes: A comparative analysis of body size and proportions in ancient Tibetan and lowland Chinese populations (Unpublished doctoral dissertation).
+Cao, D. (2025). *Adaptation at high altitudes: A comparative analysis of body size and proportions in ancient Tibetan and lowland Chinese populations* (Unpublished doctoral dissertation).
 University of Cambridge.

 ## 📫 Contact